Estimated reading time: 5 minutes

 Why PHP Worker limits are bad

 To have the performance of your site be limited by PHP Workers is not ideal.
-When your traffic surges and start to run out of workers, the first thing to notice is that requests start queueing.
+When your traffic surges and you start to run out of workers, the first thing to notice is that requests start queueing.
 This means your pages will be delivered with delayed responses.
 The first thing to notice when that happens is a higher time to first byte (TTFB).

 But it gets worse.
 If the queue continues to grow, caused by even more traffic, you’ll run into even more issues.
 Once traffic is just getting too high, that’s when you run into real problems.
 To the point where pages stop responding at all.
 Ultimately resulting in your site going down.